 Keep in mind that, as opposed to a regular Adwords campaign where you want to save money and keep costs down, with a Google Ad Grant your goal is to use up all of your budget, regardless of the cost per conversion.

 Thanks to our ad grant, we’ve been able to recently hit the 7,000 subscriber mark at year 2 and are hoping to hit 10,000 in another few months.
 And the more readers we have the more they share the email, which leads to more organic subscribers.

 In addition to the “subscriber count”, some of our new subscribers have become financial supporters of IsraelAM.
 That’s something that all non profits dream about.

 The Google Ad Grant is helping us drive thousands of new visitors to our website each month, of which we convert a few hundred into subscribers and potential (and actual) financial supporters.

 Sound like something you’d be interested in for your own non profit?

-Find out more about we can help you do that by clicking here or just fill out the form on the right sidebar and we’ll get in touch.
+Find out more about we can help you do that by clicking here or just contact us.